-Received an email notification that “A new device has been used to sign in to this Nintendo Account.”
+You have received an email notification that states the following: “A new device has been used to sign in to your Nintendo Account”.
 The email might include information about an unknown device or geographical location.

 Your Nintendo Account has been compromised or accessed by an unauthorised user.